jerezjustin/job-board-api/README.md

 - Run the migrations `php artisan migrate` or `php artisan migrate --seed` if you want to have some fake data.
 - Finally, you can run the project using `php artisan serve`.

-I have used [Postman](https://www.postman.com/) to develop this project, and you can find a `postman.json` file with all the endpoints of the application, import it on Postman and you can start making HTTP requests to this API.
+I have used [Postman](https://www.postman.com/) to develop this project, and you can find a `api.postman_collection` file with all the endpoints of the application, import it into Postman on your local machine, and start making HTTP requests to this API.

 ### Generate Payment Method